YetAnother-WhosAtMyFeeder Svelte Themes

 3. Cross-references with audio detections from BirdNET-Go for multi-sensor confirmation

-4. Automatically analyzes the video clip (optional) for higher accuracy using temporal ensemble logic
+4. Automatically analyzes the video clip (optional) using a temporal ensemble of 15+ frames for higher accuracy

-5. Sends rich notifications to Discord, Pushover, or Telegram
+5. Sends rich notifications to Discord, Pushover, Telegram, or Email (OAuth/SMTP)

-6. Enriches detections with local weather data and behavior analysis via LLMs (Gemini/OpenAI)
+6. Enriches detections with local weather data and behavior analysis via LLMs (Gemini/OpenAI/Claude)

 7. Keeps track of all your visitors in a nice dashboard with taxonomic normalization